Chandipur, Odisha

-Chandipur, is a beach in Balasore District, Odisha, India.
-The beach is located on the shore of Bay of Bengal and is approximately 16 kilometers from the Balasore Railway Station.
-The beach is unique in a way that the water recedes up to 5 kilometers during the ebb tide.
-Due to its unique circumstances, the beach supports bio-diversity.
+Chandipur is a resort town in Balasore District, Odisha, India.
+The town is located on the shore of Bay of Bengal and is approximately 16 kilometers from Balasore Railway Station.
+Chandipur beach is unique in a way that the water recedes up to 5 kilometers during the low tide.
+Due to its unique circumstances, the beach supports biodiversity.
 Horseshoe crab is also found here on the beach towards Mirzapur, the nearby fishing market and community at the confluence of the Budhabalanga River (Balaramgadi).
 It is a suitable picnic spot.
 One of Odisha Tourism's Panthanivas (guest house) is situated here.

 Geography

 Chandipur is located at 21.47°N 87.02°E. It has an average elevation of 3 m.
 This town is 51.330 acre in size.
-Chandipur beach can be submerged at high tide.
+Chandipur beach can be submerged during high tide.

 Normal Indian weather

 Summer temperatures range 25–40 degrees Celsius, while the Winter range is 17–27 degree Celsius.
-Tourism season is typically November to March.
+Tourism season is typically from November to March.

 Ministry of Defence

-Chandipur is also the location of the Indian Strategic Forces Command's Integrated Test Range (ITR) at Abdul Kalam Island, formerly known as Wheeler Island.
+Chandipur is also the location of DRDO's only missile testing lab, i.e., the Integrated Test Range (ITR).
 A number of Indian missiles have been tested and launched from the ITR, including nuclear-capable Prithvi, Agni and Shaurya ballistic missiles, as well as Akash and Barak 8 surface-to-air missiles.

 Transport

 Chandipur can be reached by travelling up to Baleswar by rail or road and then thereafter catching a bus, auto or taxi.
 Road access to Baleswar is via National Highway 16 (NH-16).
-Chandipur sea beach is 16 km from Balasore railway station.
+Chandipur sea beach is 16 km away from Balasore railway station.

-Also avail the local guide & trekker service to see the major locations of Panchalinegeswar, Khirachora Gopinath temple, Chandipur Beach, Emami Jagannath temple, & Nilgiri Jagannath temple.
+Also, one can avail the local guide & trekker service to see the major locations of Panchalinegeswar, Khirachora Gopinath temple, Chandipur Beach, Emami Jagannath temple, & Nilgiri Jagannath temple.